 Our Flagship Experience

-Hop inside our authentically African van for a Cape Town alternative tour.
+Hop inside our authentically African van for an alternative Cape Town tour.
 Organise a pick-up location with us and we’ll come get you and your group at your convenience – any accommodation in the city bowl area.

 District Six and Woodstock street art neighbourhoods